What to Expect

 We realize that walking into a new church can be bewildering for even the most seasoned church-goer.
 Below is some basic information about what to expect at St. John’s.
 Recognizing that you can never really get a feel for a place until you experience it in person, we hope this will make your first visit a bit more comfortable.
 Remember, no one will give you odd looks if you stand when you’re supposed to sit or kneel when you’re supposed to stand!

 The principal weekly worship service for Episcopalians is called Holy Eucharist, also known as the Lord’s Supper, Holy Communion, or the Mass.
 When you worship with us on a Sunday morning, this is the service you will experience.
-On Sunday morning we offer two liturgies:
+On Sunday we offer two morning liturgies and one afternoon liturgy:

 - 8:00 am Holy Eucharist, Rite I – This liturgy is a traditional language (Elizabethan English) service without music.